Windshield Replacement With Car Insurance: What’s Covered and What’s Not

 Does comprehensive cover glass?

-Damage to your windshield and car windows is covered in the vast majority of cases so long as you have comprehensive insurance.
+Yes, damage to your windshield and car windows is almost always covered if you have comprehensive insurance.

 - A tree branch falling on your windshield